 Veteran boy group HIGHLIGHT made their comeback after a prolonged four-year hiatus with “Not The End“.
 Amidst a member’s departure and mandatory military enlistment, fans of the group, who debuted in 2009, were awaiting HIGHLIGHT’s comeback as a solid group of four.
 Not The End is a fitting track to reunite with the fans, especially for a group that has been around for over thirteen years!
 “I’m still here, it’s not the end,” croons the members in this slow, EDM-inspired track.
 The song is featured in their third mini-album “The Blowing”.

-You May also read: Behind The Fame And Fandom Of K-Pop
+You May Also Like: Behind The Fame And Fandom Of K-Pop

 ONEUS – Black Mirror/Luna